jspadotto/paper/paper.md

 Jones et al. (xxx) conducted experiments.

 A large uncertainty in modelling BBOA is the extent to which measurements in the literature can be applied at a regional scale

+#Simulations
+We simulate the evolution of particle sizes as they are transported away ......